napierson/OOL-Project-3--Smart-Pointers/Project3/Project3/README.txt

-This is Nathan Pierson's, UIN 660611615, submission for Project 3, the appliance manager client.
+This is Nathan Pierson's submission for Project 3, the appliance manager client.

 There are three header files and four source code files: